Code-Institute-Submissions/chart-covid19/README.md

 ### Surface Plane - Visual Design

-#### Existing Features

-##### Multiple Line Chart

-- Dynamic Data Load
-  The user can view the latest data in real-time when information is released and made publicly available.

-- D3 Line Chart
-  The line chart will adjust dynamically to include new data as it is released.

-- Date Selector
-  The user can select a date to view data.

-##### Choropleth Map US Counties

-- Choropleth Map Tooltip
-  The user can use the mouse to hover over a county to render a tooltip to display data for that county.

-- Choropleth Map by US County
-  The user can view data for the latest information when made available.

-#### Features Left to Implement

-- Handle endpoint access failure with messages rendered to the user
-- Handle data Load and processing error with messages rendered to the user
-- Selector line tooltip for the user can view cases by county for the date selected
-- Synchronize the line chart and choropleth map to render the same information for the date selected on the line chart

-#### Future feature idea

-- Alert to provide summary data as of the latest data release
-- Alert to display information based on user data stored in browser session Window.localStorage
-- Implement a transition to animate the change in the number of cases over the COVID19 Pandemic period

-### Surface Plane - Visual Design

 A Single Page with multiple sections designed to be responsive thresholds at 600px and 300px

 #### Real-Time Release of Daily Covid19 Counts